orthros/opt/README.md

 Applications for this can be as simple as a console utility to a simulator that needs a static set of options to influence the decision tree.

+To Do:
+- [x] Add Simple Unit Tests
+- [ ] Add more robust Unit Tests
+- [ ] Add Comment documentation to the code